 Traditionally the brewery only sold apple and pear cider (as well as alcohol-free versions of the two), but in 2007 they made a lucrative decision to start playing with fruit combinations – Strawberry and Lime, Elderflower and Lime, Raspberry, Passionfruit and many more!

 Is Kopparberg vegan?

-Is Kopparberg Strawberry and Lime vegan?
+Is the old Kopparberg Strawberry and Lime vegan?

 No, this non-vegan filtration also includes Kopparberg Strawberry and Lime cider.

-Is any Kopparberg cider vegan?
+Is any of the old Kopparberg cider vegan?

 According to its website, Kopparberg Alcohol-Free is vegan because gelatine is only used to filter alcohol.

 Want to see our favourite vegan ciders?